Kyle Pitts: 2022 season

 In Week 3 against the Seattle Seahawks, Pitts had five receptions for 87 yards in the 27–23 win.
 Pitts was ruled out with a hamstring injury for Week 5 against the Buccaneers.
 Pitts returned from injury in Week 6 against the San Francisco 49ers and had his first touchdown of the season.
 In Week 10 against the Carolina Panthers, Pitts had 5 receptions for 80 yards and a touchdown in the 37–34 overtime win.
 In Week 11 against the Chicago Bears, Pitts suffered a knee injury in the second half.
 He was placed on injured reserve the following day for a torn MCL.
 On November 30, 2022, Pitts was ruled out for the remainder of the season after having surgery to repair the MCL in his right knee.

 Pitts finished the season with 28 receptions for 356 yards and two touchdowns.

 2023 season

 In the 2023 season, Pitts had 53 receptions for 667 yards and three touchdowns.

 2024 season

 On April 29, 2024, the Falcons picked up the fifth-year option on Pitts' contract.
 In the 2024 season, Pitts had 47 receptions for 602 yards and four touchdowns.

+2025 season

+In a 29-28 win against the Tampa Bay Buccaneers in Week 15, Pitts had a career-high 11 receptions for 166 yards and three touchdowns and was named NFC Offensive Player of the Week.
+He became the first tight end to have at least 150 receiving yards and three touchdowns in a game since Hall of Famer Shannon Sharpe did in 1996.
+He finished the 2025 season with 88 receptions for 928 yards and five touchdowns.
+He earned a second-team selection on the 2025 All-Pro Team.

+2026 season

+On February 24, 2026, the Falcons placed the franchise tag on Pitts.
+Despite failing to reach an agreement on a long-term deal, Pitts signed the tag on April 7.
+On June 23, Pitts and the Falcons agreed to a three-year, $54 million contract, with $36 million fully guaranteed.